krishnarevi/Hallucination_in_VLMs/README.md

 # Evaluating Hallucinations in Text-to-Image Models for Procedural Knowledge Generation

 This project investigates the ability of state-of-the-art text-to-image models to generate step-by-step visual content for procedural tasks in the recipe domain.
-It focuses on evaluating:

-- Semantic alignment between text instructions and generated images
-- Visual consistency across sequential steps

 The goal is to identify hallucinations and compare the capabilities of different generative models.

 ## Objectives